 According to Facebook survey data across four markets, the majority of customers who message brands on social expect a faster response than if they had used a more traditional mode of communication.

 So use auto-moderation to send essential information, direct people to helpful resources (like FAQs or blog articles), or just let them know you’re not around and someone will be with them shortly.
+Setting up Auto-moderation will take a few minutes but once it’s done, here’s how much time it will save:

 Prioritize different types of content